pyecore/pyecore/doc/source/user/advanced.rst

 Defining an Entry Point to your Executable Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the previous section, we saw that it becomes possible to add behavior to
+In the previous section, we saw that it is possible to add behavior to
-your metamodel and launch it by calling the one of the defined behavior.
+your metamodel and launch it by calling the defined behavior.
-However, this implies a knowledge of the added behavior in order to run the
+However, this requires knowledge of the added behavior in order to run the
-adequat one.
+appropriate one.
 PyEcore provides a way of defining the main entry point of your
 model.
-Currently, this entry point must be added to your root metaclass (i.e:
+Currently, this entry point must be added to your root metaclass --
-the ``EClass`` that will provide the root of your model).
+the ``EClass`` that will provide the root of your model.
 The following
-example takes the same previous ``HelloWorld`` example, and add the entry
+example takes the same previous ``HelloWorld`` example, and adds an entry
 point:

 .. code-block:: python